EarthObservationSimulator/instrupy/docs/miscellaneous.rst

     This manuver option indicates that the pointing axis can be manuevered within a conical region (within a user-defined conical angle).
 The rotation about the pointing axis is unrestricted.
 The resulting FOR per sensor FOV is as follows:

-        * Conical FOV sensor: FOR is conical with cone angle = manuver cone angle + sensor cone angle
+        * Circular FOV sensor: FOR is conical with cone angle = manuver cone angle + sensor cone angle

         * Retangular FOV sensor: FOR is conical with cone angle = manuver cone angle + half diagonal angle of the rectangular FOV